 Other amazing sea creatures in Jardines de la Reina are beautiful jellyfish as well as (critically endangered) goliath groupers that fully deserve their name: they’re huuuuge, growing up to 2.5m long and weighing up to 360kg.
 Above the water, the mangroves and small beaches are inhabited by rather cute tree rats and fierce-looking iguanas.

-The Jardines de la Reina are that rare thing – a beacon of hope that some ecosystems have not been irretrievably destroyed and can be managed sustainably with appropriate protection.
+Setting The Jardines de la Reina are that rare thing – a beacon of hope that some ecosystems have not been irretrievably destroyed and can be managed sustainably with appropriate protection.
 And they are an absolutely amazing place to visit!